 In more recent times, Mattapoisett served as home to Brownell Boatworks, Dexter Boats and Edey & Duff.
 Other homegrown marine businesses continue to thrive here, including Triad Boatworks, the Mattapoisett Boatyard, Peinert Boatworks, Brownell Systems and the Wooden Tangent.

 The inner harbor is well protected from winds out of the southwest, west and north (easterly winds are another matter).
 It features a series of massive stone wharves dating back to the 1800s, with pump-out, floats for short-term visitor tie-up and a dinghy dock, as well as an excellent double-wide launch ramp that offers good access to boats of all sizes throughout the tide.

 Kayakers will also find plenty to love about Mattapoisett.
 You can launch at several spots along the Mattapoisett shoreline to explore the inshore waters.
 The Mattapoisett River, which enters the harbor on its western side, winds north for a half-mile before ending at Rte.
-6. At high tide, you can beach a dinghy or kayak here and walk across the road to the Mattapoisett Diner or the Lebanese Kitchen.
+6. At high tide, you can beach a kayak here and walk across the road to the Mattapoisett Diner or the Lebanese Kitchen.

 Other terrific kayaking spots can be found outside the harbor, such as along Pine Island and Aucoot Cove, the latter on the Marion/Mattapoisett border.